hackshackers/hackshackers-hugo-content/blog/2011/02/google-fusion-tables-at-hackshackers-nyc-talk-workshop-march-7-8.md

 ---
 title: Google Fusion Tables at Hacks/Hackers NYC.
 Talk + workshop, March 7-8
-tags:
-- Google Fusion Tables
-categories:
-- Meetups
-- New York City
-- News
 authors:
 - Jennifer 8.
 Lee
 date: "2011-02-23"
 _migration:
   id: 2088
-  timestamp: 1482973864
+  timestamp: 1483471676
+tags:
+- Google Fusion Tables
+categories:
+- Meetups
+- News
+groups:
+- New York
 ---

 Google is sending developer relations engineer Kathryn Hurley from the Bay Area to demo how [**Google Fusion Tables**][1] can be used for journalistic purposes.
 RSVP now for two _separate_ but related events at Pivotal Labs, near Union Square: